V8K607 Christian Theology (Catholic Studies) MA Postgraduate Taught 2017

 Subject requirements, level and grade

-The standard entry requirement is a good upper second class honours degree or equivalent (for example GPA 3.7) in Theology, Religious Studies or a related discipline.
+The standard entry requirement is a good upper second class honours degree or equivalent (for example, a GPA of 3.7 on a 4.0 scale) in Theology, Religious Studies or a related discipline.
 The two principal exceptions to this rule are as follows: graduates of other disciplines who have studied at undergraduate or equivalent level in one or more of the areas in which they hope to work, through their first degrees, through training for the ministry of the churches, and so on; students from overseas universities who have successfully reached a point in their theological studies comparable with completion of a British BA at the standard noted above - for example, on the German model, passing the Zwischenprüfung or Kolloquium and two semesters at the Hauptseminar level.

 When applying, please ensure that your two chosen referees send their confidential academic references (using the reference form [Word]) to us in a timely manner.
 Please note that we are unable to accept ‘open’ references submitted by yourself.
 The referees may send the references by email directly from their institutional email addresses to firstname.lastname@example.org provided they are signed, or by post to the address provided on the reference form.